splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 Muted notifications
 -------------------------------------------------------------------

-If a notification was muted, an indicator is displayed wherever the event might send the notification, such as on the :guilabel:`Active alerts` tab or in an event feed.
+If a notification is muted, an indicator is displayed wherever the event might send the notification, such as on the :guilabel:`Active alerts` tab or in an event feed.

 To see events related to past muting rules, you can use the :ref:`Events sidebar <events-sidebar>` or the :ref:`Event overlay<dashboard-event-overlay>`.
 Events are generated when the rule becomes active (notifications stop) and when the rule becomes inactive (notifications resume).